iisc-datacatalysts/car-price-prediction/README.md

 ## 🔍 Key Insights

-1. **Data Quality**: The dataset contains missing values in performance attributes (~221 missing), which are handled through imputation
+1. **Data Quality**: The dataset contains missing values in performance attributes (~221 missing in mileage, engine, max_power, torque, seats), which are handled through KNN imputation (n_neighbors=5) - a more sophisticated approach than median imputation

 2. **Feature Importance**: Car age is the strongest predictor, followed by kilometers driven and engine specifications